-Is one are weak or numb? (ask the person to raise both arms.
-Does one arm drift downward?)
+Check if one arm is weak (ask the person to raise both arms, does one arm drift downward?)

 If the person shows any of these symptoms,

-If the person shows any of these symptoms, Call 911 or get to the hospital immediately
+If the person shows any of these symptoms, Call 911 immediately

 The American Stroke Association is solely focused on reducing disability and death from stroke.
 Please take advantage of this resource and visit their website for further detailed stroke information and education resources.